Who pays for the maintenance and repair of areas used by several tenants, for example car parks and gardens?

 In most cases this depends on the contractual agreement between the parties.
 According to recent case law, the tenant is only obliged to contribute towards the cost of maintenance and repair of common facilities if the relevant provision in the lease agreement contains a cap of not more than approximately 8-10% of the annual net rent per annum.
 In such cases, the landlord usually carries out any maintenance or repairs then reclaims the costs from the tenants.

-The costs for the maintenance and repair of communal areas are covered in the management charges that are payable by the lessee.
+The costs for the maintenance and repair of communal areas are covered in the management charges that are payable by the tenant.
 The management charges are usually calculated based on the size of the premises they occupy in relation to the rentable space of the entire building or estate.

 The landlord is obliged to maintain the common areas, repair defects in the structure and the interior of the building, in particular those relating to gas, water and electricity supplies, which might be dangerous, and to maintain the central appliances in the building.
 The landlord may also be obliged (as far as legally, economically and technically possible) to make beneficial improvements, such as the installation of appropriate waste disposal systems, sanitary appliances, lifts and sound insulation.
 The cost of such maintenance and repair is usually recovered from the tenants by means of service charges.